Binh0307/demowebshop/README.md

 # Demo Web Shop Test Automation

-This repository contains end-to-end test cases for the Demo Web Shop, using Python, Selenium, and Pytest.
+This repository contains end-to-end test cases for the https://demowebshop.tricentis.com/, using Python, Selenium, and Pytest.
 It covers user registration, login scenarios, search, ordering, and adding items to the cart.

 ## Table of Contents